Capacity and SKUs in Power BI embedded analytics

 For development testing, you can use free embed trial tokens with a Pro license.
 To embed in a production environment, you must use a capacity.

 Free trial tokens are limited to development testing only.
 Once going to production, a capacity must be purchased.
 Until a capacity is purchased, the Free trial version banner will continue to appear at the top of the embedded report.

-The table below lists payment and usage considerations per capacity.
+The following table lists payment and usage considerations per capacity.

 |Payment and usage||Power BI Embedded||Power BI Premium||Power BI Premium|

 ||Embed in apps, and in Microsoft applications||Embed in apps, and in Power BI service|

 The following table describes the resources of each Power BI SKU.